html-graph/html-graph.github.io/content/getting-started.md

 }
 {{< /code >}}

-Also here is some CSS for our nodes to look nice:
+Also here is some CSS so that our nodes look nice:

 {{< code lang="css" >}}
 .node {